Box of Colors

-We recommend Marker Painting Foundations as a prequel to Box of Colors
+We recommend The Blend and Jellybeans as a prequel to Box of Colors

-If you haven't yet taken MPF we highly recommend having taken enough of Vanilla Arts classes so that you have the knowledge and skills to keep up with this fast paced advanced level class.
+If you haven't yet taken The Blend we highly recommend having taken enough of Vanilla Arts classes so that you have the knowledge and skills to keep up with this fast paced advanced level class.

 Amy is a professional freelance technical illustrator with 25 years of experience in graphic arts.
 Amy began using colored pencils in 1985 and she started with DeSign markers in 1989.
 Colored pencils with a base of either marker or watercolor is her preferred process for portraiture and scientific illustration.
 She has a special passion for teaching crafters and shy artists to stretch their boundaries by adding established fine art techniques to their coloring projects.

 Join Amy for fun and highly informative lessons which will not only change the way you color but the way you see color in the world around you.